Ph3bian/country-service/README.md

 Built on the AdonisJs, AdonisJs is a Node.js web framework.

-- Install the adonis cli using the command npm install -g @adonisjs/cli

 - Clone repository

-- Install npm dependencies
+- Install dependencies `npm install`

+- Create a file .env at project root, and use .env.example as a sample to setup your environment variables.
+For database, setup psql and redis

-- Run migrations using command adonis migration:run
+- Run migrations using command `node ace migration:run --force`

-- Run seeders using command adonis seed
+- Run seeders using command `node ace seed`

-- Run application using adonis serve --dev
+- Run application using `node server.js`

-- Run application tests using adonis test
+- Run application tests using `node ace test`

 For more information visit [AdonisJs](https://adonisjs.com/)